A7med7777/alx-system_engineering-devops/0x02-shell_redirections/README.md

 <br>1-confused_smiley: a script that displays a confused smiley (Ôo).
 <br>2-hellofile: Display the content of the /etc/passwd file.
 <br>3-twofiles: Display the content of /etc/passwd and /etc/hosts
+<br>4-lastlines: Display the last 10 lines of /etc/passwd